mike14747/rmlbb2/docs/forum.md

 ---

-### Parsing the html for display
+## Parsing the html for display

-html-react-parser (uses html-dom-parser under the hood, but doesn't provide a lot of xss protection)
+**html-react-parser** (uses html-dom-parser under the hood, but doesn't provide a lot of xss protection).

 ```js
 import parse from 'html-react-parser';